 An anchor store is major retail store used to drive business to smaller retailers.
-These larger department stores or grocery stores are generally part of a retail chain and are the prominent business in a shopping mall or strip center.
-Not to be confused with a category killer, this store has a more broad appeal.
+These larger department stores or grocery stores are generally part of a retail chain and serve as the prominent business in a shopping mall or strip center.
+Not to be confused with a category killer, these stores have a more broad appeal.

-Retail goes through cycles where malls are the most popular destination and then it is online and then it is lifestyle centers, but the one thing that has always been true, any retail development needs an anchor store to be successful.
+One point has always been true, though, and that is that any retail development needs an anchor store to be successful.
 As the term implies, this store "anchors" the development.
-Its presence determines other retailers that may join the project.
+Its presence determines which other retailers may join the project.

-Anchor stores also spend a large amount of money on marketing which helps drive traffic to the center as well.
-In fact, we reduced our marketing budgets for our mall locations for this very reason.
-We found that in-store marketing was more important and the anchors spend the money driving people into the mall.
-We kept our freestanding stores marketing budgets intact though since we were solely responsible for driving traffic there.
+Anchor stores also spend a large amount of money on marketing which helps drive more traffic to the center.
+In fact, you could reduce your marketing budgets for mall locations for this very reason.

 If you were operating your store in the mall, you might find that in-store marketing was more important for you, while the anchors spend the money driving people into the mall.
 This would help preserve your store's marketing budget since you were solely responsible for driving traffic to your store.

 Choosing a Worthwhile Center

 The key to selecting the right anchor for your store (meaning picking the right mall or lifestyle center to locate your retail store) is to know and understand the demographics of the anchor.
 Is their core customer the same as yours?
 Or do they appeal to someone different?

 Say you have a chain of shoe stores, and your merchandise mix is more fashionable, so you want to be near retailers and anchors that sell fashionable or lifestyle goods as well.